Alexander Radó

 After the war, Radó was extradited to the Soviet Union, tried on espionage charges and imprisoned for 10 years.
 Released in 1955, he returned to Budapest to find that his wife had divorced him.
 Wishing to move into academia but having no degree, he turned to his friends for political support to begin a new career as a cartographer, first working at the State Office of Land Survey and Cartography, then later a position at Cartographia, the Hungarian state mapping agency.
 In 1956, he was appointed as a lecturer at the Karl Marx University of Economic Sciences and by 1958 had taken over the Department of Economic Geography.
-In the 1950's and 1960's, Radó reformed Hungarian geography to suit the Soviet model of cartography.
-In the 1960's, his wartime role as a spy for the Red Three was discovered, making him a minor celebrity.
-In the late 1960's and 1970's, he continued to strengthen Hungarian cartography and attepted to purge all Hungarian geographers and cartographers who did not follow the Soviet line.
+In the 1950s and 1960s, Radó reformed Hungarian geography to suit the Soviet model of cartography.
+In the 1960s, his wartime role as a spy for the Red Three was discovered, making him a minor celebrity.
+In the late 1960s and 1970s, he continued to strengthen Hungarian cartography and attempted to purge all Hungarian geographers and cartographers who did not follow the Soviet line.
 In 1965, he began publishing Cartactual, a cartographic reference journal.
-During this period, he produced a number of signature maps including the Karta Mira atlas that was began in 1964 and a special edition of "Atlas International Larousse, Politique et Aconomique" in 1965.
+During this period, he produced a number of signature maps including the Karta Mira atlas that was begun in 1964 and a special edition of Atlas International Larousse Politique et Economique in 1965.
 He died in 1981.